Hearne Craton: Geological setting

 The Hearne Craton is separated from the Rae Craton by the 2000 km-long Snowbird Tectonic Zone (STZ).
 During the Neoarchaean and Palaeoproterozoic the STZ played a major role when the Western Churchill Province was first assembled and then reworked.
 The STZ is a record of Neoarchaean plate tectonics similar in scale to modern orogenic belts.

-When Laurentia formed at 2.0–1.7 Ga Hearne and Rae formed a central strip to which the Slave, Superior, Sask, and Wyoming cratons were accreted.
+When Laurentia formed at 2.0–1.7 Ga Hearne and Rae formed a central strip to which the Slave, Superior, and Wyoming cratons were accreted.
 This strip is bounded by a series of orogens: the 1.92–1.69 Ga Trans-Hudson to the south, the 2.0–1.9 Ga Taltson–Thelon and the 1.97–1.84 Ga Wopmey to the west.
 Hearne and Rae were extensively reworked during the assembly of Laurentia and overlain by Palaeoproterozoic cover sequences.
 On Hearne the most extensive such cover sequence is a series of continental and marine deposits known as the Hurwitz Group, a series of north-east-trending belts that cover 150000 km2.
 A synclinoria infolded with Archaean basement in central Hearne has a fold-train with a wavelength of 35–45 km.
 In the south-western Hearne continental siliciclastic rocks known as the Kiyuk Group overlie the Hurwitz Group.
 Both groups are covered by a thick cover of thrusts and folds.